Download the LLM European Law brochure (pdf)

 The modules listed below are those related specifically to the LLM in European Law pathway.
 The general Master of Laws entry lists all available LLM modules.

 In the first and second semester you study your selection of taught modules (half and full).
-These are in most cases assessed in the third semester (May/June) by written examination, or in some cases y the submission of an assessed essay.
+These are in most cases assessed in the third semester (May/June) by written examination, or in some cases by the submission of an assessed essay.
+Please see further details for each individual module in the module list below.

 EU administrative law has always been an integral part of the law of the European Union, but has only recently attracted greater attention by academics.
 Its significance is not only demonstrated by the large number of acts which are adopted every year in this area at European level (some 3,000), but also by the content of those acts (risk regulation through the approval of the release of genetically modified organisms and approval of medicinal products, market regulation through antitrust decisions imposing considerable fines on undertakings, etc).
 EU administrative law also involves a wide variety of actors (European Commission, national administrations, EU agencies, networks, private bodies) and forms (traditional legal instruments, but also a wide range of ‘soft’ law).